seratch/slack-mention-reminder/README.md

 - Go to https://api.slack.com/apps?new_app=1
   - Choose "From an app manifest" and select the workspace to use
-  - Switch to YAML format and past the content in `app-manifest.yml`
+  - Switch to JSON format and past the content in `./manifest.json`
 - Go to Settings > Install App
   - Install the app into your workspace
   - Save the "Bot User OAuth Token" as SLACK_BOT_TOKEN